-Last time I checked, godaddy.com was $12 for the first year and $35 for each year after that.
-You also want to get privacy that’s $8 per year and is worth it.
+The last time I checked, godaddy.com was $12 for the first year and $35 for each year after that.
+You also want to get the privacy that’s $8 per year and is worth it.

 You can also check out Wealthy Affiliates and they will let you build two sites for free, but one is all you need for now.
 You can read about them in a previous article How Does Wealthy Affiliates Really Work.

-Selecting your niche and website names are two very important pieces to your online business.
+Selecting your niche and website names are two very important pieces of your online business.
 This is what everything you do revolves around.

 Picking a niche that you are passionate about or at least a very strong interest in will make it easier for you.
 This will come across when you write articles, product reviews, and how you respond to visitor’s questions and comments.
 They will know if you really know what you are talking about or not.